Vassar has a strong commitment to sustainable energy purchasing and support for local green power programs.

 - A 34-kilowatt solar array was installed on The Barn at the Vassar Farm and Ecological Preserve in 2018, offering a living lab for students to see sustainable energy generation in action.
 The culmination of years of effort led by the student group Vassar Solar Initiative was celebrated at a grand opening ceremony.

-Buying greener energy is only part of Vassar’s efforts to reach net zero greenhouse gas emissions.
-An equally important area of focus in reducing the amount of energy consumed by campus buildings.
+Buying greener energy is only part of Vassar’s efforts to reach net-zero greenhouse gas emissions.
+An equally important area of focus is reducing the amount of energy consumed by campus buildings.

 Every major facility project, whether it’s a retrofit of an existing building or construction of a brand new one, has sustainability as a guiding principle.
 An Energy Master Plan and Green Building Guidelines provide structure and support for our efforts.
-And a resolute staff maintains campus buildings to ensure optimal efficiency and condition.
+A resolute staff maintains campus buildings to ensure optimal efficiency and condition.
+And our Near-Term Decarbonization Project, currently underway, will reduce our total campus carbon footprint by 75% compared to our 2005 baseline.

 No building on campus is a more clear example of Vassar’s commitment to a post-carbon campus than the new Institute and Inn facility.
 As noted in a letter from President Bradley, the facility combines a space for wide-ranging discourse and programming with fifty guest rooms and a restaurant to welcome visitors to the Hudson Valley.